DanielMFernandes/CCNA_Course_Notes/Course_Notes/Ansible_Puppet_Chef.md

         - The file defines the desired configuration state of a network device
     - TEMPLATES :
         - Similar to Ansible templates.
-        - Used to generate MANIFESTS
+        - Used to generate manifests

 ![image](https://github.com/psaumur/CCNA/assets/106411237/ec26ad33-7534-4f15-93f0-4557337bfaec)